Interdisciplinary Concentration Senior Project

 The senior project should be seen as an identifiable extension of the concentration's rationale and course work, and should serve as a kind of capstone to your studies.
 There are no minimum credit requirements for the Senior Project, and as with other parts of the Concentration, the selection and carrying out of the Senior Project must be done in consultation with your Concentration committee.

-The Senior Project is registered as Fair 401a through Fairhaven's on-line Independent Study process.
-The title of the ISP for Fair 401a must begin with “Senior Project;” you can add any other descriptor after this designation up to the allowed number of characters.
-The Senior Project is most often sponsored by your Concentration chair, but can be sponsored by another faculty member or member of your committee if approved by all members of your Concentration Committee.
+The Senior Project is registered as FAIR 401A by proposing an on-line Independent Study Project through Web4u.
+Your FAIR 401A ISP title must begin with “Senior Project;” you can add any other descriptor after this designation up to the allowed number of characters.
+While the Senior Project is most often sponsored by your Concentration chair, it can be sponsored by another faculty member or member of your committee.

 There are a number of possible forms a Senior Project may take.
-A few of these are discussed below by way of guidance; however, you are free to devise some other form by which to fulfill this requirement so long as your committee agrees with that selection, but any Senior Project proposal should grow out of the themes and issues studied in your Concentration.
+A few of these possibilities are describe below, however, you are free to devise some other form by which to fulfill this requirement in consultation with your Concentration Committee.

 (1) A paper elaborating the ideas set out in the Concentration rationale.